EPERLab/osemosys-cr-v2/docs/Parameterization.rst

 This table indicates the ``A2_Compiler.py`` to convert the demand of the entire period into the fleet.

-Taking the residual capacity parameter (explained in Section 3.4), ``A2_Compiler.py`` internally defines the base year fleet distribution (e.g., percent of gasoline and diesel SUVs).
+Taking the residual capacity parameter (explained in :ref:`Secondary, transport, and other technologies section <secondary-technologies>`), ``A2_Compiler.py`` internally defines the base year fleet distribution (e.g., percent of gasoline and diesel SUVs).
 Moreover, it takes the fleet "Target Year" and "Target Value" from A-O_Fleet.xlsx for every available technology.
 With these values, the penetration percent of each technology is translated into a fixed capacity for OSeMOYS to execute.